 It is important to mention that most spyware is completely undetectable.
 A key logger may not appear in your Add/Remove Programs list or even in the task manager.
-To get rid of key loggers and other spyware in Windows you need to install an anti-spyware program such as the free version of SpyBot Search & Destroy or Malwarebytes.
+To get rid of key loggers and other spyware in Windows you need to install an anti-spyware program such as the free version of SpyBot Search & Destroy or Malwarebytes Premium.
 If you are unable to fix the problem, boot into safe mode (press and hold down F8 as your computer restarts) and try running the anti-spyware program again.
 MacScan works well for Macs.
 If you still can’t get rid of the problem, back up your important files and re-install the operating system.
 That should completely delete malware still in your system.
 Also, read Aibek’s article on how to cheat key logger software.

 GPS tracking devices